rageworx/librawprocessor/README.md

 # librawprocessor #
-* A library for 16bit gray scaled medical RAW image processor in GCC-5 & 6 for any different systems.
+* A library for processing 16bit gray scaled medical RAW images.
-* This library is designed for GCC(MinGW) with FLTK 1.3.3 or 1.3.4. but any other platform should have no problem to use it for 32 and 64bit platforms include Windows, Linux and Mac OS X.
+* Supports multi-platforms: Windows, Linux and MacOSX.
-* Reading 12 to 16bit gray scaled RAW image and make its threshold cut-off image into 8bit another RAW image.
+* Reading 8 to 16bit gray scaled RAW image and make its downscale window size into 8bit another RAW image, or reverse.

 ### This library supports these functions. ###
  1. RAW read by image size of height, width automatically calculated and padded with Zero.
- 1. Get weight informations.
+ 1. Get weight informations to calculating window size.
- 1. Threshold cut-off (for lose useless image datas, or make it easy to processing)
+ 1. Windowing - threshold cut-off (for lose useless image datas, or make it easy to processing)
  1. CLAHE( Contrast Limited Adaptive Histogram Equalization )
  1. Export to 8bit pixel array(vector array)
  1. Export to 16bit pixel array(vector array)
- 1. Reverse all pixels
+ 1. Reverse all pixels ( black to white, or white to black )
  1. Flip H/V and Rotate in 90,180,270 degrees.
  1. 2 different ways for tone mapping (known as H.D.R image)

 ### Makefile rule ###
- 1. Please copy Makefile.{appendix} to your compiler.
+ 1. Refer to HOW2MAKE.
- 1. appendix follows gcc, MinGW, MinGW-W64 : gcc, Mac OS X : macosx.

 ### And still these functions are not embodied. ###
  1. Nothing in now.